 - A cable wrap system secures air tightness, with dehumidified airflow maintained through the cables to prevent corrosion and preserve load-carrying strength.

-- TYLI’s markup demonstrations determined the ideal cable wrap patterns.
+- TYLI’s mockup demonstrations determined the ideal cable wrap patterns.

 - Adequate airflow is achieved through efficient sealing, optimal placement of injection and exhaust points, well-calibrated instrumentation, and effective mechanical, monitoring, and control systems.